garysweaver/irie/README.md

 or in bulk like:

     RestfulJson.configure do

-      self.can_filter_by_default_using = [:eq] # default for :using in can_filter_by
+      # default for :using in can_filter_by
+      self.can_filter_by_default_using = [:eq]

-      self.debug = false # to output debugging info during request handling self.filter_split = ',' # delimiter for values in request parameter values
+      # to output debugging info during request handling
+      self.debug = false

+      # delimiter for values in request parameter values
+      self.filter_split = ','

-      self.formats = :json, :html # equivalent to specifying respond_to :json, :html in the controller, and can be overriden in the controller.
-Note that by default responders gem sets respond_to :html in application_controller.rb. self.number_of_records_in_a_page = 15 # default number of records to return if using the page request function self.predicate_prefix = '!' # delimiter for ARel predicate in the request parameter name self.return_resource = false # if true, will render resource and HTTP 201 for post/create or resource and HTTP 200 for put/update end
+      # equivalent to specifying respond_to :json, :html in the controller, and can be overriden in the controller.
+Note that by default responders gem sets respond_to :html in application_controller.rb.
+      self.formats = :json, :html

+      # default number of records to return if using the page request function
+      self.number_of_records_in_a_page = 15

+      # delimiter for ARel predicate in the request parameter name
+      self.predicate_prefix = '!'

+      # if true, will render resource and HTTP 201 for post/create or resource and HTTP 200 for put/update
+      self.return_resource = false

+    end

-#### Advanced Configuration
+### Controller-specific Configuration

 In the controller, you can set a variety of class attributes with `self.something = ...` in the body of your controller.

+All of the app-level configuration parameters are configurable at the controller level:

+      self.can_filter_by_default_using = [:eq]
+      self.debug = false
+      self.filter_split = ','
+      self.formats = :json, :html
+      self.number_of_records_in_a_page = 15
+      self.predicate_prefix = '!'
+      self.return_resource = false

+In addition there are some that are controller-only...

 If you don't use the standard controller naming convention, you can define this in the controller: